eddmann/eddmann.github.io/_posts/2016/2016-01-06-recursive-functions-using-a-trampoline-in-javascript.md

 ---
 layout: post
-title: "Recursive Functions using a Trampoline in JavaScript"
+title: 'Recursive Functions using a Trampoline in JavaScript'
-meta: "Using the concept of a Trampoline to maintain a single call stack frame in JavaScript"
+meta: 'Using the concept of a Trampoline to maintain a single call stack frame in JavaScript'
 ---

 An interesting technique for managing perceived tail-call optimised algorithms in an environment that does not provide such capabilities is to use a concept called a 'trampoline'.
 The following two examples provide all their work within the recursive function invocation and are in tail-call position.
 However in environments without such optimisations (before ES2015), a single stack-frame is not reused and instead has the pain of O(n) memory complexity.

 <!--more-->

 ## Odd and Even